 - Intersectionality and Identity Formation: Analyzing how race, gender, ethnicity, and socio-economic status intersect to shape linguistic practices and identity.

 Participants also engaged in interactive sessions, including collaborative group discussions, which offered hands-on opportunities to apply theoretical concepts to real-world scenarios.
+The feedback from attendees was overwhelmingly positive.